What is Blue Ocean Strategy? – Definition

 Blue Ocean Strategy is a strategic management framework introduced in 2005 by INSEAD professors W. Chan Kim and Renée Mauborgne in their bestselling book of the same name.
 It is based on a fundamental insight: lasting success does not come from fighting competitors, but from creating new markets.

-The metaphor is memorable: in “red oceans,” companies compete in existing industries for limited demand—the water is red from competition.
-In “blue oceans,” companies create new demand in uncontested markets—clear, deep water with enormous growth potential.
+The metaphor is memorable: In “red oceans”, companies compete in established industries for limited demand—the water is red with competition.
+In “blue oceans”, companies create new demand in uncontested markets—clear, deep water with enormous growth potential.

 In the context of business model innovation, Blue Ocean Strategy is a powerful tool: it helps companies develop radically new value propositions that transcend existing industry boundaries and unlock new customer segments.